 However, in recent years, the Braille literacy rates has been on the decline.
 Today, less than 10 percent of the visually impaired children can read Braille, where as the number was about 50 percent in 1950.
 The consequences?
 Over 70 percent of visually impaired adults are unemployed.

 One reason for this trend is the lack of access to a Braille education.
-There is far fewer Braille teachers in America compare to the number of visually impaired students.
+There are far fewer Braille teachers in America compare to the number of visually impaired students.

 According to the National Federation of the Blind, "There is a chronic shortage of teachers who are qualified to teach Braille.
 It was reported in 2003 that there were approximately 6,700 fulltime teachers of blind students serving approximately 93,600 students"

 Another reason for this trend can be traced to the advancement and availability of personal audio player and text-to-speech technology, which eliminated the need for the visually impaired to understand Braille in order to gather information.
-While audio gives student information, it doesn't teach them reading and writing skills, such as grammar, spelling and composition, all of which is essential to literacy.
+While audio gives student information, it doesn't teach them reading and writing skills, such as grammar, spelling, and composition, all of which are essential to literacy.

 “Audio can give you information, but it can’t give you literacy,” said Chris Danielsen, a member of the National Federation of the Blind.

 According to Jim Marks, a board member of the Association on Higher Education and Disability, "We stopped teaching our nation’s blind children how to read and write."